transmute-industries/draft-ietf-spice-charter/charter.md

 ## Goal

-The SPICE WG will profile existing IETF technologies and address residual gaps that would enable their use in digital credentials and presentation.
+The SPICE WG will profile existing IETF technologies and address residual gaps that would enable their use in digital credentials and presentations.

 - The JOSE WG is already standardizing the token format for unlinkability & selective disclosure in the form of JWP/CWP (draft-ietf-jose-json-web-proof).
 The SPICE WG will profile theses token formats for use with digital credentials.